 Students are generally considered eligible for services at CPS if they meet the criteria outlined below.
 Questions about eligibility can be clarified during an intake appointment or by calling CPS.

 During the Academic Year (Fall and Spring Semesters):

 - Undergraduate students enrolled in 7 or more credits; graduate students actively pursuing a degree or certification who is enrolled in at least 1 credit.

-- CPS offers couples' counseling to students, where at least 1 member of the couple is an eligible student.
+- CPS offers relationship and couples counseling to students, where at least 1 person in the relationship is an eligible student.

 During Summer Sessions:

 - Any student who is enrolled in summer school.